 **I don’t really practice Bankruptcy Law, I just really like it.
 I do currently have a pending securities litigation case as an adversary proceeding in New York’s Southern District.

-Please email Gilbert J. Bradshaw of The Bradshaw Law Group at email@example.com for any questions about securities regulation.
+Please email Gilbert J. Bradshaw of Corporate Securities Legal LLP at firstname.lastname@example.org for any questions about securities regulation.